What do public administrators do?

 Yes, the MPA degree is regionally approved by the Northwest Commission on Colleges and Universities.

-We are also currently seeking program accreditation by the National Association of Schools of Public Affairs and Administration (NASPAA).
+The MPA program is a member of the National Association of Schools of Public Affairs and Administration (NASPAA) and is actively seeking accreditation.

 Is the MPA degree the same as a Master of Public Service (MPS)?